arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 After making the desired changes, it is necessary to save and reboot the system to apply desired changes.

-On the other hand, the builds that prioritizes security, the *fw_setenv tool* accessible in user space must be used to apply according changes to the U-boot settings as follows:
+On the other hand, in builds that prioritize security, the *fw_setenv tool* accessible in user space must be used to apply the corresponding changes to the U-boot settings as follows:

 ```
 fw_setenv overlays=name_ov1 name_ov2
 ```

-While the current implementation does not allow passing parameters directly to the overlays, this functionality will be introduced in the future through enhancements to U-boot.
+Currently, parameters are passed indirectly to the overlays; however, upcoming enhancements to U-boot will introduce direct parameter passing functionality.

 U-boot can be configured to automatically load specific DTB overlays based on the carrier board it detects, in this case Portenta Hat Carrier, either by probing specific hardware or by reading an identification ID from an EEPROM.